Frequently Asked Questions

 Will I be singled out in any way as a guest?

 We typically have volunteers that welcome everyone that walks through our doors, including guests.
 But don’t worry, we will not put you on the spot, expect you to give money or do anything that makes you feel uncomfortable.
 If you do need assistance, feel free to ask for help from our welcoming greeters or our ushers (who hand out the bulletin or program).

 At St. Stephen, we believe it is important for kids to experience the joy of worshiping with their families but we also understand sitting in one place for an hour is not easy.
 We have a staffed nursery for kids 6 years old and younger.
 (See our staff page for more information).
 We also provide bags of quiet toys and clipboards with fun things to do to during the worship service.
 In addition, there

-are youth ministry activities specifically for them on Sunday evenings to connect with each other and study the bible.
+are youth ministry activities specifically for them scheduled throughout the year!

 What is a Lutheran Church?

 St. Stephen is part of the Evangelical Lutheran Church in America (ELCA), a national network of 9,000 churches.
 While we don’t share the same worship style and traditions as some other Lutheran churches, we do share the same core beliefs.
 Most importantly we believe we are saved by God’s grace, as a free gift, through faith in Jesus Christ -- not by anything we do.